TECLIB/dolibarr/htdocs/forceproject/README.md

 ## Features

 Check a project is linked to allow to validate proposal or order.
-It may also replace key '{PROJECTREF\-X}' with ref of linked project if found into ref (X is number of chars of project ref
+It may also replace key 'projectref' or {PROJECTREF-X} (with X = length of a project ref) with ref of linked project, if the key is found into the mask of numbering.